NickFaro/DS_Individual_Project/README.md

 Topic questions:
 - How does a team's left on-base (LOB) statistic correlate with the number of wins they achieve in a season?
-- Does a team's earned run average (ERA) or its Defensive Efficiency Rating (DER) have a stronger correlation with the number of losses in a season?
+- Does a team's earned run average (ERA) or its Defensive Efficiency Rating (DefEff) have a stronger correlation with the number of losses in a season?
 - Does a higher team slugging percentage (SLG) or a higher team batting average (BA) have a stronger correlation with the number of wins in a season?

 ## Selection of Data